Law A-level

 DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 What do Margaret Thatcher, Benazir Bhutto, Barack Obama and Mahatma Gandhi have in common?
-Interestingly, they are world leaders who studied law.
-For some, to study law is to uphold justice, a noble call that is most commendable, law is not just for lawyers or in the courtroom as it affects all aspects of society; from the protection of life and liberty to corporate or international relations.
-Law students are capable of doing many important roles in various professions.
+Interestingly, they are world leaders who studied Law.
+For some, to study law is to uphold justice, a noble call that is most commendable.
+Law is not just for lawyers or in the courtroom as it affects all aspects of society; from the protection of life and liberty to corporate or international relations.
+Law students are capable of doing many important roles in a variety of professions.

 What will I study in Law A-level?